imrekoszo/polylith-kaocha/readme.md

 ### Disclaimer

-This repository aims to serve as an example implementation of a test runner that can be plugged into a Polylith workspace.
+This repository started out aiming to serve as an example implementation of a test runner that can be plugged into a Polylith workspace.
 The source code itself is organized into a Polylith workspace for the following reasons:

 1. So that it eats its own dogfood, that is, tests for this repository are executed using the product of it
 2. So that the author can practice setting up a Polylith repository

 This repository is not intended to serve as a demonstration of a Polylith workspace and in places might not be fully idiomatic Polylith.

-Breaking changes should be expected at this point.
+Alpha software.
+While breaking changes are not planned at this point, they should not come as a surprise.

 ## Usage